 Challenges and solutions to figuring out how many grams of carbohydrates you are eating:

 Our eyes are not a good gauge for accurate measurements.
 So many of my clients will tell me that they "ate a few tablespoons of rice" when in reality they may have eaten closer to a 1/2 cup of rice.
 Not knowing how much of a food you are consuming makes carb counting impossible.
 Until you train your eyes to be accurate, continue using measuring cups, measuring spoons, and a food scale.
-Measuring serving spoons can also be helpful by allowing you to scoop out your food from a dish or pot with an accurate measuring tool.
+Measuring serving spoons (similar to what is used in a cafeteria) can also be helpful by allowing you to scoop out your food from a dish or pot with an accurate measuring tool.

 If the use of a cheat sheet like this feels overwhelming to you, consider getting a nutrition food scale that does some of the leg work for you.
+One example of these is the Greater Goods Nutrition Food Scale.
 Here's how they work: look up the food you are wanting to measure in the booklet that comes with the scale, enter the 4-digit code associated with that food into the scale.
 Then place your food onto the scale and voila, the digital nutrition facts label populates with the nutrition information including the carb count of the food you are weighing.
 I had fun playing around with this scale the first time I got it.
 Some surprising foods that I weighed included a New York bagel, which weighed in at a whopping 72 grams of carbs!
 Next was a Harry and David gift basket apple, the largest apple I've ever held and it weighed in at a juicy 32 grams of carbs.
 Homemade bread or bread from a bakery is another eye-opener.
 It's so easy to underestimate the carbs on these.

 Know how to read a nutrition facts label.
 The key elements here are serving size and total carbohydrates in grams.
 The amount in parenthesis in the label below is the weight of the serving size.
 In this example, one serving is 1/2 cup of the dry, uncooked food, and that should be equal to 40 grams in weight.
 If you were to weigh 40 grams of this food on a food scale or measure 1/2 cup of this food in a measuring cup, it is 27 grams of carbohydrates, according to the label below.
 The problem is that no one cooks just 1 serving of a food.
 For example, most people will cook 1/2 of a box or a whole box of pasta and serve themselves from the larger amount that was cooked.
 This poses a problem for grains and pastas that are listed with dry measurement servings on nutrition facts labels.